Information for performer representatives

 - make sure that the child is employed only by an authorised employer.
 Penalties of up to $11,000 may apply to any person who knowingly causes a child to be employed by an unauthorised employer.
 You can find out whether an employer is authorised to employ children by checking the register of authorised employers.

-- give a copy of the information for parents (DOCX 167.3KB) which explains the Code of Practice to parents of child performers.
+- give a copy of the information for parents (PDF 218KB) which explains the Code of Practice to parents of child performers.
 This is a requirement of the Entertainment Industry Act 2013.

 Find out more about what employers need to do when employing children.